ThomasMBury/charlie-bury-website/content/en/about/index.md

 You can download samples of his work on the site.
 He is not represented and open to [enquiries](https://www.charliebury.com/contact).

-He also blogs frequently over at [Medium blog](https://medium.com/@CharlieBury) about the craft of screenwriting and life on the autism spectrum.
+He also blogs frequently over at [Medium](https://medium.com/@CharlieBury) about the craft of screenwriting and life on the autism spectrum.

 {{< figure src="/images/profile.jpg">}}